DSXiangLi/DecryptPrompt/README.md

   - System-1.x: Learning to Balance Fast and Slow Planning with Language Models
   - Agents Thinking Fast and Slow:A Talker-Reasoner Architecture
   - Generative Agent Simulations of 1,000 People
+  - Advanced Reasoning and Learning for Autonomous AI Agents
   - 多智能体系统
     - Internet of Agents: Weaving a Web of Heterogeneous Agents for Collaborative Intelligence
     - MULTI-AGENT COLLABORATION: HARNESSING THE POWER OF INTELLIGENT LLM AGENTS